selap91/Tacotron2/README.md

     score = tf.reduce_sum(self.v * tf.tanh(self.keys + processed_query + location_f), [2])

-# MyAttentionWrapper:
+## MyAttentionWrapper:

 > .tacotron2-18.02.06. attention_wrapper.py

-When create 'MyAttentionWrapper', using just LSTMs.
-No such 'pre-net wrapper'.
+Wrapping attention with LSTMs directly, not with such a 'prenet wrapper'.

 So there are 6 steps
 - Step 1: Passed through a 'Pre-net'.